The glissando is an absolutely fundamental tool for both expressivity and shifting technique.

 Glissandi are not only useful in shifts.
 As mentioned above, even when we have to find a note after a silence, it can be very helpful for our intonation security to do a discreet slide up into it, especially when our other little tricks for finding notes after silences such as left hand percussive articulation for example (see Positional Sense) would be musically disruptive.
 This technique for finding a new note is most suited to imperceptible, vocal-like note-beginnings in the upper half of the bow because this allows us to make our little glissando so softly that it can, if necessary, be completely inaudible to the public.
 Note that this glissando comes before our starting note – it’s like an introduction to it – and therefore requires starting the bow also before the “correct” rhythmically stipulated moment.

-In the above example, our little glissando up to our starting note was basically just an invaluable technical device, only audible to the ears of player but not to the public.
+In the above example, our little glissando up to our high note was basically just an invaluable technical device, only audible to the ears of player but not to the public.
 We can however also make this type of glissando quite audible, in which case it becomes a very potent expressive and stylistic device.
 The return, in the higher octave, of two of the themes shown in one of the above examples provides a good illustration of this:

 This gentle anticipated slide/glide up into our note, with its gradual increase in bow speed and pressure, is a very sensuous way to start a note.
 It really is like a caress, and gives the music that liquid, unctuous, “extra-smooth” feeling.
 This is when music really starts to “melt in your mouth”, but just like with the delights of chocolate and honey, we need to use this technique with moderation!
 And in some musical styles it is not at all appropriate: this is definitely not a “Baroque” nor “Classical Period” technique.